Dangerous storms tear through central US with tornadoes and huge hail

 (CNN) — Dangerous storms with tornadoes and giant hail tore across the central US overnight Tuesday into Wednesday.
 As storms push east early Wednesday, the main concerns shift to flash flooding and damaging winds.

-Storms are ongoing from Texas all the way up through the Great Lakes region, leaving over 70,000 customers without power, a third of them in Texas.
+Storms are ongoing from Texas to the Great Lakes, leaving about 70,000 customers without power.

-A tornado tracked through the Kankakee, Illinois, area Tuesday evening.
-In response, the Kankakee County Sheriff’s Office activated its Emergency Operations Center and filed an emergency declaration with Illinois.
-There were no immediate reports of injuries or deaths, the sheriff’s office said.
+Injuries and widespread damage were reported in parts of Illinois and Indiana, according to officials.

 Brandy Peppin said she had only minutes of warning before the storm reached her house.
 Her brother called to say he could see the tornado heading straight toward her home.